GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/readme.txt

 You can use Gato GraphQL to update the data in your database, adapting it from the old site to the new site.

 For instance, you can execute a GraphQL query to replace "https://my-old-domain.com" to "https://my-new-domain.com" in the content of all posts (even within Gutenberg block properties).
+Check recipe [Site migrations](http://localhost:8080/recipes/site-migrations/) to learn how to do this.

 = How do I execute multiple GraphQL queries in a single request? =